Danny Thomas: Early life

-In 1932, Thomas began performing on radio in Detroit at WMBC on The Happy Hour Club.
-Thomas first performed under his anglicized birth name, "Amos Jacobs Kairouz."
-After he moved to Chicago in 1940, Thomas did not want his friends and family to know he went back into working clubs where the salary was better, so he came up with the pseudonym "Danny Thomas" (after two of his brothers).
+In 1940, after he moved to Chicago, Thomas did not want his friends and family to know he had gone back into working clubs where the salary was better, so he came up with the pseudonym "Danny Thomas" (after two of his brothers).

-He was living in Ward 6, Toledo, Lucas County, Ohio, according to the 1920 United States Census as Amos Jacobs, the same in the 1930 Census, and in 1940 living in Ward 2, Detroit, Wayne County, Michigan, as Amos J. Jacobs, a radio and theatrical artist.
-Further, the 1930 Census states his parents were born in Syria; while the 1920 census states that they were born in "Seria," and that their mother tongue is "Serian."
-At the time, Lebanon was part of the Ottoman Empire (until 1920) and Lebanese immigrants were identified as Syrians in most of the world and as Turks in Latin America.

 Careers other than television

 Radio

 Thomas first reached mass audiences on network radio in the 1940s playing shifty brother-in-law Amos in The Bickersons, which began as sketches on the music-comedy show Drene Time, starring Don Ameche and Frances Langford.
 Thomas also portrayed himself as a scatterbrained Lothario on this show.
 His other network radio work included a stint as Jerry Dingle the postman on Fanny Brice's The Baby Snooks Show.
-In the early 1950s he made several appearances on the popular NBC variety program, The Big Show, hosted by stage legend Tallulah Bankhead.
+In the early 1950s he made several appearances on the popular NBC variety program The Big Show hosted by stage legend Tallulah Bankhead.

 Thomas also had his own radio program, The Danny Thomas Show.
 The 30-minute weekly variety show was on ABC from 1942 to 1943 and on CBS from 1947 to 1948.

 Films

 After his two late 1940s films with Margaret O'Brien, Thomas appeared with Betty Grable in the musical Call Me Mister (1951).
+He portrayed songwriter Gus Kahn opposite Doris Day in the 1951 film biography I'll See You in My Dreams.
 He then starred in The Jazz Singer opposite the popular contemporary vocalist Peggy Lee, a 1952 remake of the 1927 original.
-He portrayed songwriter Gus Kahn opposite Doris Day in the 1951 film biography I'll See You in My Dreams.

 Music

 In 1952, Thomas recorded several Arabic folk songs with Toufic Barham for a Saint Jude Hospital Foundation fundraiser record.
 The songs later appeared on the re-issue album The Music of Arab-Americans: A Retrospective Collection.
-From 1952 through 1974, Thomas also recorded a number of vocal albums on his own, as well as participating on other albums.